Multiplicities of Representations in Algebraic Families: Introduction

 \section{Introduction}

-Let $G$ be a reductive group over a $p$-adic field $F$ and $H\subset G$ be a closed \dfn{spherical} reductive subgroup, i.e. $H$ admits an open orbits in the flag variety of $G$.
-To simplify notations, we assume the center $Z\subset G$ intersects $H$ trivially in the introduction.
+Let $G$ be a reductive group over a $p$-adic field $F$ and $H\subset G$ be a closed \dfn{spherical} reductive subgroup, i.e. $H$ admits an open orbits the flag variety of $G$.
 Let $\Rep(G,\BC)$ be the category of complex smooth $G(F)$-representations.
 In the \dfn{relative Langlands program} (see \cite{SV} etc), it is central to study the \dfn{multiplicity} $m(\sigma):=\dim\Hom_{H(F)}(\sigma,\BC)$ for smooth admissible $\sigma\in\Rep(G,\BC)$.